dylansutterlin/resting_state_hypnosis/README.md

 ## Background
 Hypnosis can be used to study the neural correlates of consciousness.
 Hypnosis is defined as an experiential state of focused attention and heightened response to suggestions.
 Hypnotic experience can be assessed in part with the automaticity associated with hypnotic experience, with hypnotic depth and with hypnotizalibility scores.

-For a discussion about hypnosis by David Speigel, see [this link](https://www.youtube.com/watch?v=PctD-ki8dCc).
+For a informative discussion about neural correlates involved in hypnosis and clinical implications, by David Speigel, see [this link](https://www.youtube.com/watch?v=PctD-ki8dCc).

 ## Data